Helkem/TetherPay/README.md

 A Web3 React App to send Tether tokens to any ETH address.

 ## Description
-Connect your wallet and input a valid ETH address and send Tether tokens to anyone in the world.
+Connect your wallet and input any valid ETH address and send Tether tokens to anyone in the world.
-Uses the help of the Wagmi and viem libraries to directly interact with the Tether ERC20 smart contract on ETH Mainet along with Rainbow kit to connect users Web3 Wallet
+Uses the help of the Wagmi and Viem libraries to directly interact with the Tether ERC20 smart contract on ETH Mainnet along with Rainbow kit to connect users Web3 Wallet.
-This is built on the official Ethereum mainet so do not send any real tokens unless you would want to.
+This application is built and connected to the official Ethereum mainet so do not send any real tokens unless you intend to.

 ### Dependencies
 * Requires Node Package Manager